marekmaskarinec/mmre/internal.md

 MMRE saves some data to `/var/lib/mmre`.
 In this folder, each user has a folder named the same as their email.
 In this folder, each of the user's feeds has its file.
-The file is not named as a hex dump of a djb2 hash of the feed's URL.
-The file contains hashes of all the already processed posts sorted alphabetically.
+The file is named as a hex dump of a djb2 hash of the feed's URL.
+The file contains a sorted list of the hashes of processed posts.

 When a feed is checked, first we check if it already has a file.
 If it doesn't, it is created and automatically filled with all the hashes in the feed (this is